Always From Scratch

 What does Zuppa Toscana mean in Italian?

-Do you have to add cream?
+Do you have to add cream to Zuppa Toscana?

 No, the soup will still be tasty without it.
 It just won't be, well, as creamy.
+Zuppa toscana has a specific creamy and brothy texture because of the starchy potatoes and heavy cream.

 More Italian Classics!